pietheinstrengholt/laravel-docker-k8s/readme.md

 ```sh
 docker build . -f ./deploy/dockerfile -t laravel-on-k8s:v1
 ```

 Now login in docker hub.
 Running the command be sure that you have created an account in docker hub.
 If not go to the [link](https://hub.docker.com/) and create account.

  ```
  docker login
  ```

 Now run the following command for Pushing image in docker registry.In the command pietheinstrengholt is my docker id and laravel-on-k8s is repository name and v1 is tag name.
 Modify command according to your docker id, repository name and tag name.

 ```
 docker tag laravel-on-k8s:v1 docker.io/pietheinstrengholt/laravel-on-k8s:v1
 ```

 ```
 docker push docker.io/pietheinstrengholt/laravel-on-k8s:v1
 ```

 Now run minikube.
-Running the commands be sure that you have installed minikube.If not installed, you can get install instructions from this [link](https://kubernetes.io/docs/tasks/tools/install-minikube/)
+Running the commands be sure that you have installed minikube.
+If not installed, you can get install instructions from this [link](https://kubernetes.io/docs/tasks/tools/install-minikube/)

 ```
 minikube start
 ```

+If you want to run this using your own image, change the following file: deploy/app/deploy.yml
+image: docker.io/pietheinstrengholt/laravel-docker-k8s:v1

 Now run the following commands for deploying your project: